evykassirer/notes/cs341/341notes.md

  - = wt(P) + wt(P2)
  - >= wt(P) but since all edge weights are >=0 --> contradiction

-Updating step
+Updating step for each v'

-- preview best previoius path wt =  D[v']
+- preview best previous path wt =  D[v']
 - compare with v where we have weight w(v,v') + D[v]

 comparing updating step to Prim's algorithm